irfan-rg/the-xo-store/docs/BACKEND.md

 3. Test your changes thoroughly
 4. Update documentation if needed
 5. Submit pull requests with clear descriptions

+## ✒️ License

+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.

+For detailed licensing information including third-party dependencies, see [LICENSE.md](./LICENSE.md).

 ## 🐛 Troubleshooting